 The Walker D’Plank restaurant is menu-free.

 When you want the food at your resort to match the gloriousness of sunsets and the happy laughter of the locals, it pays to choose carefully.
-Here are nine resorts that focus on a farm to plate experience to offer some of the best food in Fiji.
+Here are nine resorts that focus on a farm-to-plate experience to offer some of the best food in Fiji.

 Kokomo Private Island Resort, Yaukuve Island, Kadavu